macsux/builder-pattern-generator/README.md

 This project demonstrates the use of .NET Source generators in order to automatically generate builder pattern for classes.
 Full details on this project are available in this [blog post](https://stakhov.pro/code-generation-with-net-5-builder-pattern/).

-Please note that this is a working POC sample rather then a production grade code.
+The code has been updated in 2024 since that blog was written to support new syntax constructs in C#.
+This builder implementation creates an immutable pattern that minimizes memory heap allocations and minimizes excessive cloning.

 ### What does it do